 Where did the journey start for you?

 I grew up listening to a lot of my parents' music and, inspired by an early love of The Waterboys, my Mum and Dad bought me a cheap violin for my 5th birthday.
-Some of my earliest memories include jamming along to 12-bar blues and Jimi Hendrix songs with my Dad strumming guitar.
-I wrote my first song when I was 8 and attempted to start a band with my classmates, but when I realised that they did not share my level of commitment I begrudgingly went solo.
+Some of my earliest memories include jamming along to 12-bar blues and Jimi Hendrix songs with my dad strumming guitar.
+I wrote my first song when I was eight and attempted to start a band with my classmates, but when I realized that they did not share my level of commitment I begrudgingly went solo.
 I've never looked back!

 Who are some composers/artists you pull inspiration from?

 My biggest inspiration in terms of pure mastery of skill and work ethic has to be Prince - I've been a huge fan since I was a teenager, and his music has been the soundtrack to so many events in my life.
-I also pull daily inspiration from a lot of female artists/singer-songwriters, including Joni Mitchell, Rickie Lee Jones, Kate Bush, Lana Del Rey, St Vincent, Janelle Monáe.... the list goes on!
-As a string player and arranger, I often refer to Nicholas Britell's If Beale Street Could Talk and Hildur Guðnadóttir's Joker scores for inspiration.
+I also pull daily inspiration from a lot of female artists/singer-songwriters, including Joni Mitchell, Rickie Lee Jones, Kate Bush, Lana Del Rey, St. Vincent, Janelle Monáe... the list goes on!
+As a string player and arranger, I often refer to Nicholas Britell's If Beale Street Could Talk and Hildur Guðnadóttir's Joker score for inspiration.

 Which instrument(s) do you have the most fun playing?

 I love any excuse to get my violin out and jam at an open mic night, but when I'm on my own I tend to gravitate towards the guitar or piano.